 and the busy web design business - Gandy-Draper

 .
 Born a "Norverner", she then spent most of her life "Dann Saff" before moving to Spain in 2006.
-Elle writes for a number of websites, the largest free English speaking newspaper in Spain and is a long term Destination Expert on TripAdvisor.
+Elle writes for a number of publications and is a long term Destination Expert on TripAdvisor.
 Elle's loves are Alan, the internet, their three bouncing dogs, good food, and dry white wine - although not necessarily in that order.
 Read more here - About Spain Buddy